State of Washington Classified Job Specification

 Positions at this level will assist higher-level management in performing one or more of the following activities:

-- Conducts regional or statewide-level agency investigations of Officers, Detectives, and/or non-commissioned personnel;
+• Conducts regional or statewide-level agency administrative inquiries investigations of Recruits, Officers, Detectives, and/or non-commissioned personnel as assigned;

-- Supervises and coordinates the workflow, use of Officers, and budget on assigned Enforcement contracts at or exceeding $50,000 at a Regional or Statewide level;
+• Supervises and coordinates the workflow, use of Officers staff, and budget on assigned Enforcement contracts activities at or exceeding $50,000 at a Regional or Statewide level;

-Supervises all enforcement activities within a detachment; works with each assigned officer to develop individual work plans and works with their supervisor to develop detachment work plans; monitors activity and evaluates performance; makes necessary work assignments and ensures that all work in area is covered during employees' leave, conducts detachment meetings, provides career and performance counseling; conducts internal investigations of Officers, Detectives, and/or non-commissioned personnel and engages in discipline such as verbal and written reprimands, as well as corrective action as necessary;
+Supervises all enforcement activities within a detachment or work unit; works with each assigned staff to develop individual work plans and works with their supervisor to develop detachment and work unit plans; monitors activity and evaluates performance; makes necessary work assignments and ensures that all work in area is covered during employees' leave; conducts detachment and work unit meetings, provides career and performance counseling; conducts administrative inquiries of Officers, and/or non-commissioned personnel in coordination with or as assigned by command staff;

-Supervises and coordinates the workflow, use of Officers, and budget on assigned Enforcement contracts; manages day-to-day work and expenditures of agency grants as assigned and overseen by command staff;
+Supervises and coordinates the workflow, use of staff, and budget on assigned Enforcement contracts; manages day-to-day work and expenditures of agency grants as assigned and overseen by command staff;

 Supervises one or more Officers assigned to a Wildlife Service Dog or Patrol Equine.